ExploreASL/ExploreASL/Modules/SubModule_Structural/README.md

 ### Workflow

-This submodule performs several visualizations for visual & quantitative QC.
+This submodule performs several visualizations for visual & quantitative **QC**.

 1. After initial admin
-2. It starts with the SPM UP parameters (courtesy of Cyril Pernet, his SPM UP scripts were made more robust & accurate by Jan & Henk, & are implemented here for T1w (& optionally FLAIR).
+2. It starts with the SPM UP parameters (courtesy of Cyril Pernet, his SPM UP scripts were made more robust & accurate by Jan & Henk, & are implemented here for **T1w** (& optionally **FLAIR**).
 3. Then it performs a collection of visualizations
-4. Also repeated specifically for lesions & manually provided ROIs
+4. Also repeated specifically for lesions & manually provided **ROIs**
-5. Finally, this contains a report of all missing raw & derivative files, in native & standard space, printing the NIfTI orientation matrix content before (hdr.mat0) & after registrations (hdr.mat).
+5. Finally, this contains a report of all missing raw & derivative files, in native & standard space, printing the NIfTI orientation matrix content before (**hdr.mat0**) & after registrations (**hdr.mat**).
 The determinant of these matrices should be the same, otherwise LeftRight has flipped.
 This should also be the same across a group scanned at the same scanner.
-Then various other QC functions are called & all are summarized in a PDF report.
+Then various other **QC** functions are called & all are summarized in a PDF report.

 ### Recommended usage